Flight modes

 This is how it might be implemented:

-And let's see what happens as EdgeTX steps through list, highest priority first, looking for a match:
+To check that it works, imagine that the pilot by selects SA↓ and SF↑.
+The intention is to activate Thermal mode.
+Let's see what happens as EdgeTX steps through list, highest priority first, looking for a match:

 - The highest priority mode is Landing, however its condition (SF↓) is not satisfied.